OliverWalters/medicine-search/README.md

 ## Contact

-For any inquiries, please contact us at oliver22official@gmail.com.
+For any inquiries, please contact me at oliver22official@gmail.com.